 Outreach and Advocacy Prayer Cycle

-The Outreach and Advocacy Prayer Cycle contains intercessions to share the good news of how Anglicans reach out to people in need across the Diocese and beyond by showing God’s love in action.
+The Outreach and Advocacy Prayer Cycle contains intercessions to share the good news of how Anglicans show God’s love in action by reaching out to people in need across the Diocese and beyond.

 Thy Kingdom Come

 Thy Kingdom Come is a global prayer movement that invites Christians around the world to pray for more people to come to know Jesus.
 Since 2016, it has grown into an international and ecumenical call to prayer.

 Through the centuries, Christians have gathered during the 11 days from Ascension Day to Pentecost to pray for the coming of the Holy Spirit.
 Thy Kingdom Come picks up this tradition.
 It’s hoped that everyone who takes part will deepen their relationship with Jesus Christ and come to realize that every aspect of their life is the stuff of prayer.

 You can participate in a number of ways, from simply saying a prayer each day to organizing and taking part in events in their parishes.
 Thy Kingdom Come’s website provides plenty of resources, including videos, podcasts, daily readings and prayers.